Forrester Research (NASDAQ:FORR) Issues Q2 2022 Earnings Guidance

-Forrester Research (NASDAQ:FORR – Get Rating) last posted its quarterly earnings data on Thursday, February 10th.
-The technology company reported $0.48 earnings per share for the quarter, hitting the consensus estimate of $0.48.
-The company had revenue of $133.73 million during the quarter, compared to analysts’ expectations of $133.95 million.
-Forrester Research had a net margin of 4.95% and a return on equity of 14.57%.
-During the same period in the prior year, the company posted $0.13 earnings per share.
-As a group, analysts forecast that Forrester Research will post 1.79 earnings per share for the current fiscal year.

-In other Forrester Research news, Director David Boyce sold 2,000 shares of the firm’s stock in a transaction on Tuesday, May 10th.
-The shares were sold at an average price of $50.53, for a total value of $101,060.00.
-Following the transaction, the director now directly owns 7,183 shares of the company’s stock, valued at $362,956.99.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-40.60% of the stock is currently owned by company insiders.
+In related news, Director David Boyce sold 2,000 shares of the business’s stock in a transaction dated Tuesday, May 10th.
+The stock was sold at an average price of $50.53, for a total transaction of $101,060.00.
+Following the completion of the transaction, the director now owns 7,183 shares of the company’s stock, valued at approximately $362,956.99.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+40.60% of the stock is owned by insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Charles Schwab Investment Management Inc. lifted its position in shares of Forrester Research by 2.8% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 80,511 shares of the technology company’s stock valued at $4,543,000 after purchasing an additional 2,224 shares in the last quarter.
-Lazard Asset Management LLC lifted its position in shares of Forrester Research by 846.0% during the first quarter.
-Lazard Asset Management LLC now owns 946 shares of the technology company’s stock valued at $53,000 after purchasing an additional 846 shares in the last quarter.
-Arrowstreet Capital Limited Partnership lifted its position in shares of Forrester Research by 7.7% during the first quarter.
-Arrowstreet Capital Limited Partnership now owns 80,503 shares of the technology company’s stock valued at $4,542,000 after purchasing an additional 5,722 shares in the last quarter.
-Vanguard Group Inc. lifted its position in shares of Forrester Research by 2.4% during the first quarter.
-Vanguard Group Inc. now owns 1,289,590 shares of the technology company’s stock valued at $72,758,000 after purchasing an additional 30,629 shares in the last quarter.
-Finally, Sei Investments Co. lifted its position in shares of Forrester Research by 224.5% during the first quarter.
-Sei Investments Co. now owns 16,929 shares of the technology company’s stock valued at $950,000 after purchasing an additional 11,712 shares in the last quarter.
-52.96% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Captrust Financial Advisors lifted its position in shares of Forrester Research by 250.0% during the 1st quarter.
+Captrust Financial Advisors now owns 469 shares of the technology company’s stock worth $26,000 after purchasing an additional 335 shares during the last quarter.
+Lazard Asset Management LLC increased its stake in Forrester Research by 846.0% during the first quarter.
+Lazard Asset Management LLC now owns 946 shares of the technology company’s stock valued at $53,000 after acquiring an additional 846 shares during the period.
+Royal Bank of Canada increased its stake in Forrester Research by 267.2% during the second quarter.
+Royal Bank of Canada now owns 973 shares of the technology company’s stock valued at $44,000 after acquiring an additional 708 shares during the period.
+Bank of Montreal Can bought a new position in Forrester Research during the first quarter valued at about $200,000.
+Finally, Canada Pension Plan Investment Board bought a new position in Forrester Research during the fourth quarter valued at about $294,000.
+52.96% of the stock is owned by institutional investors and hedge funds.

 About Forrester Research (Get Rating)